The Right to Peaceful Protest: A Pillar of Democratic Governance as ConstitutionallyGuaranteed

 and representation, contributing to more balanced decision-making processes.

-and Environmental Impact Assessments before Issuance of Licenses.
+12.Completion of Social and Environmental Impact Assessments before Issuance of Licenses.
+We recommend that

 the proposed bill amend relevant sections of the Principal Act to ensure